eosnetworkfoundation/grant-framework/applications/eosbees-global-coordinated-marketing.md

 ## Conclusion

-EOS Bees has been dedicated to the EOS community since the idea was first presented in September 2021.

 We have finally found our wings; an achievable, detailed, gradual plan to popularize a positive narrative for EOS.

 It’s time to fly EOS to the vacant throne of smart contract platforms.